Why is My Sheep Throwing Up? 6 Possible Reasons

 Bloat

-This can happen if the sheep have eaten too much lush grass or clover, or if they have been drinking from still water sources.
+Bloat is a condition that occurs when the stomach fills with gas, causing it to expand.
+This can happen if the animal has eaten too much lush grass or clover, or if it’s been drinking from still water sources.

 Enterotoxemia